IU-Libraries-Joint-Development/pumpkin/README.md

 1. Export config variable for IIIF url: `export PLUM_IIIF_URL="http://<docker-ip>:5004"`
 1. Images should be available at `http://<docker-ip>:5004/` based on the FileSet id.  e.g., if your docker IP address is 192.168.99.100, the full view of FileSet `70795765b` would be at http://192.168.99.100:5004/70%2F79%2F%2F57%2F65%2Fb-intermediate_file.jp2/full/full/0/default.jpg

+## Staging Content to the Server

+If you have large amounts of content, it may be more convenient to deliver it to the server out-of-band and then attach content files to repository objects.
+The Upload from Server button can do this, if a file_system provider is configured in config/browse_everything_providers.yml.
+The provider's :home: parameter specifies a directory in which such staged files may be dropped.